Living Standard — Last Updated 1 October 2025

 Let uniqueHandle be null.

-Let task be a task that runs the following substeps:
+If show is true, set task to a task that runs the following substeps:

 Assert: uniqueHandle is a unique internal value, not null.

-If uniqueHandle is not in element's pending interest change handle, then abort these steps.
+If uniqueHandle is not element's pending gain interest handle, then abort these steps.

-Set element's pending interest change handle to null.
+Set element's pending gain interest handle to null.

-If element is not connected, then abort these steps.
+If the interest ready check for element and target returns false, then abort these steps.

 Let completionStep be an algorithm step which queues a global task on the timer task source given global to run task.